 This safe, non-invasive and convenient process allows you the freedom to see clearly without daytime vision correction, since the lenses are worn overnight.
 That’s right – no glasses or contacted lenses are required during waking hours.

 Extensive research worldwide has shown Orthokeratology has the greatest effect on the slowing of myopia progression.
-More than a decade ago, several eye care professionals suggested that Ortho-K lenses could potentially be used to prevent the development of shortsightedness.
+More than a decade ago, several eye care professionals suggested that Ortho-K lenses could potentially be used to prevent the development of short-sightedness.
 This theory was later proved true by the Children’s Overnight Orthokeratology Investigation (COOKI) pilot study, in 2004, and the Longitudinal Orthokeratology Research in Children (LORIC) study, in 2005.

 A study on myopia progression published in 2015 fitted 26 myopic East Asian children with Ortho-K lenses in one eye and conventional rigid gas-permeable (GP) lenses for daytime wear in the other eye.
 By the end of 12 months, there was no change from baseline in axial length in the Ortho-K eye, whereas in the GP eye, the increase in axial length was significant.
 This means Ortho-K inhibited axial eye growth and completely stopped myopia progression compared to conventional lenses.
 There was also an apparent shortening of axial length, which may reflect the contribution of Ortho-K-induced corneal thinning, combined with choroidal thickening.
-This suggests that Ortho-K may be able to reverse myopia in some cases.
+This suggests that Ortho-K may be able to partially reverse myopia in some cases.

-Click here for more information on Orthokeratology or to download an Information Package with detailed information about this treatment.
+Patients searching for myopia or short-sightedness correction in Sydney can click here for more information on Orthokeratology or to download an Information Package with detailed information about this treatment.